facebookincubator/velox/velox/docs/functions/presto/math.rst

     probability (p): P(N < n).
 The a, b parameters must be positive real values (all of type DOUBLE).
     The probability p must lie on the interval [0, 1].

+.. function:: inverse_gamma_cdf(shape, scale, p) -> double

+    Compute the inverse of the Gamma cdf with given shape and scale parameters for the cumulative probability (p): P(N < n).
+The shape and scale parameters must be positive real values.
+    The probability p must lie on the interval [0, 1].